 Welcome to TimeHero!
 Our goal is to keep you and your team on track, and automate as much as possible when it comes to planning your work and getting stuff done.

 To do that, TimeHero takes your tasks and finds the best time for you to work on them.
 We'll let you know the risk of each task based on how long you have before it's due, so you know what your priorities are each day.
-And we'll follow up with you to see which tasks you've completed, which tasks you need more time for, and which tasks you need to reschedule.
+TimeHero will follow up with you to see which tasks you've completed, which tasks you need more time for and which tasks you need to reschedule.

-TimeHero's automated scheduling algorithm plans your work out into the future, around any events or vacation days.
-It can even give you a breakdown of when a whole project will be completed.
-So you can see if you're on track before you start working!
+TimeHero's automated scheduling algorithm plans your work out into the future, while planning around any events or vacation days.
+It can even give you a breakdown of when a whole project will be completed, which will allow you to see if you're on track before you start working!

 Tasks are individual units of work that you need to complete.
-In the task above, you can see the task's name, "Get to know TimeHero."
-You can also see the project this tasks belongs to, which is "John's tasks."
-This project is inside a folder named "John's folder".
+In the task above, you can see the task's name, "Get to know TimeHero" or "File reports."
+You can also see the heading that the tasks belong to, which is "Inbox."

 For example, instead of adding the task "Write report for 8 hours by Friday," break it down into "Research report for 2h," "Write first section for 1h," etc.

-Click on a task to open a details panel for that task, where you can add or change the task's description, due date, assignee, and more!
-You can even add comments and file attachments to the task from the 'Activity' tab.
+Click on a task to open a details panel for that task.
+The details panel is where you can add or change the task's description, due date, assignee, and more!
+You can even add comments and file attachments to the task from the "Activity" tab.

 Events are something that happens at a set time, usually at a set location, maybe with other people.
 Events are fixed in place, and won't move at all unless you change them.

-The person icon in the top right indicates that you will not be able to work on tasks during this event.
-TimeHero lets you choose whether you're Available for tasks, or Unavailable for tasks when an event is scheduled.
-You can change this by clicking the person icon.
+The "Blocked" title in the top right hand corner indicates that you will not be able to work on tasks during this event.
+TimeHero lets you choose whether you're Available (able to work on tasks), or Blocked (unable to work on tasks) when an event is scheduled.
+You can change this by clicking the dropdown arrow next to "Blocked".

 Changing this option on events affects how TimeHero plans your day!
 For example, let's say tomorrow you're going to work for 8 hours.
 In the middle of your day you have a 3-hour event.
-If you set the event to Unavailable for tasks, TimeHero will try to plan 5 hours of tasks for that day.
-If you set the event to Available for tasks, TimeHero will try to plan tasks for the full 8 hours.
+If you set the event to Blocked, TimeHero will try to plan 5 hours of tasks for that day.
+If you set the event to Available, TimeHero will try to plan tasks for the full 8 hours.

 Projects are containers for tasks, and can be anything from "Annual conference planning" to "Misc admin to-do."